ICTLearningSciences/org-pal3-mentorpal/README.md

   11. Navigate to the Classifiers tab, select the entry in the first box with Sender=Anybody.
 Set up the classifier as shown in the image below and click on 'Start Training'.
   ![alt text](https://cloud.githubusercontent.com/assets/2927889/26427493/f0ec88de-40aa-11e7-8c44-0dcf62dab005.png)
   12. Once the training is finished, the details of the classifier will show up in the status box.
 This indicates that NPCEditor classifier model is ready.
-  13. Navigate to the 'Conversations' tab and make sure that the Dialog Manager is set to 'Classifier'.
-XML messages can now be sent to NPCEditor and answers will be returned.
+  13. Navigate to the 'Conversations' tab and make sure that the Dialog Manager is set to 'Scriptable'.
+  14. Navigate to the 'Dialog Manager' tab and enter the following script as text: https://drive.google.com/open?id=1HpdmYfVfsU5j_QXP3IMmejUKNrllGO5jNIYOxSc04dk
-  14. Save the session as **train.plist** inside MentorPAL/NPCEditor files.
+  15. Save the session as **train.plist** inside MentorPAL/NPCEditor files.

   **npceditor_interface.py**: Provides an interface to talk to NPCEditor and get answer(s) for question(s) and returns answer(s) along with score(s) and answer ID(s).